Lewyn Martell, art by Gutter1333 ©.

-|Died||In 283 AC, at the Trident|
+|Died||In 283 AC, the Trident|

 It was a closely held secret that Prince Lewyn kept a paramour despite the Kingsguard oaths of chastity.
 Ser Barristan Selmy and his other sworn brothers were aware of this but kept their sworn brother's secret.

-|“||It is the sword in a man's hand that determines his worth, not the one between his legs.
+My uncle always said that it was the sword in a man's hand that determined his worth, not the one between his legs.

-- ↑ The Kingsguard.
-(May 22, 1999)
+- So Spake Martin: The Kingsguard (May 22, 1999)

-- A Storm of Swords, Chapter 37, Jaime.
+- A Storm of Swords, Chapter 37, Jaime V.

-- A Feast for Crows, Chapter 23, Alayne.
+- A Feast for Crows, Chapter 23, Alayne I.

-- A Storm of Swords, Chapter 38, Tyrion.
+- A Storm of Swords, Chapter 38, Tyrion V.

-- A Dance with Dragons, Chapter 59, The Discarded Knight (Barristan II).
+- A Dance with Dragons, Chapter 59, The Discarded Knight.